Eddie Hertzberger

 Eddie Hertzberger (17 October 1904 – 2 May 1993) was a wealthy Dutch industrialist and racecar driver.

-He won the 1936 Frontières Grand Prix for sports cars at Chimay, Belgium, and the 1937 Voiturette race at the same event.
+He won the 1936 Grand Prix des Frontières for sports cars at Chimay, Belgium, and the 1937 Voiturette race at the same event.
 He also competed in the 1935 and 1937 24 Hours of Le Mans races.

 In the twenties Hertzberger also did some boxing, while he did a lot of sailing and skiing throughout his life.